 What is Imperial's relationship with Stonewall?

-The Stonewall WEI differs from other EDI benchmarking schemes (e.g., Athena Swan, Race Equality Charter, Disability Confident) in that it is run by a charity that not only seeks to support the LGBTQ+ community, but also advocates and lobbies on their behalf.
-Stonewall is therefore an active participant in social and political debates arising out of the frictions that can sometimes arise at the interfaces between different protected characteristics (e.g., sex and gender identity, sexual orientation and religious belief).
+The Stonewall WEI differs from other EDI benchmarking schemes (for example Athena Swan, Race Equality Charter, Disability Confident) in that it is run by a charity that not only seeks to support the LGBTQ+ community, but also advocates and lobbies on their behalf.
+Stonewall is therefore an active participant in social and political debates arising out of the frictions that can sometimes arise at the interfaces between different characteristics (for example sex and gender identity, sexual orientation and religious belief).
 Imperial acknowledges its right to do so in a free society.

 At the same time, while we value the way that Stonewall’s WEI has helped to inform and structure the work we do to support our LGBTQ+ staff and students, our membership of their Diversity Champions Programme does not mean that we necessarily subscribe to the positions that Stonewall might adopt in public debate.
 Universities are places where critical discourse must be able to thrive, especially on difficult subjects.
 Such discourses demand care and consideration.